ipspace/netlab/docs/caveats.md

 * Ansible automation of Aruba AOS-CX requires the installation of the [ArubaNetworks Ansible Collection](https://galaxy.ansible.com/arubanetworks/aoscx) with `ansible-galaxy collection install arubanetworks.aoscx`.
 * OSPF processes can be only *1-63*.
 VRF indexes usually are > 100, so a device tweak will map every *vrfidx* to a different OSPF process id.
 That means you cannot have more than 62 VRF using OSPF.
+* The VXLAN dataplane (at least, on the virtual version) seems not supporting VNI greater than 65535.
+If you set an higher value, an overflow will occur, and you may have overlapping VNIs.
+The workaround for this is to set, i.e., `defaults.vxlan.start_vni: 20000` (especially on multi-vendor topologies).
+* On the Aruba AOS-CX Virtual version *10.11.0001*, EVPN Symmetric IRB seems not supported.